aidanreilly/owncloud_qs/installing/configuring_owncloud.md

 	sudo systemctl restart httpd
 ```

-> *Note:* Configuring ownCloud web addresses and access over the open internet is beyond the scope of this Quickstart guide.
+Configuring the ownCloud server web address for access beyond the local network is beyond the scope of this Quickstart guide.
 To learn more, visit [Changing Your ownCloud URL](https://doc.ownCloud.com/server/admin_manual/installation/changing_the_web_route.html)